jsvenson/swl-notes/Secret World Notes.md

 In witness of which I have set my hand to this my will this [23rd] day of [March, 1980].<br>
 Testaor signature: [Nathaniel Winter]

+## Tier 1

+Inside the barn south of Nathaniel Winter.

+## Tier 2

+Wearing the clear lens, pick up part two of the plans on the south side of the fence surrounding the bumbper cars.
+Follow the lit path to the ferris wheel, where a pile of red glass is on the ground.
+Grab that, and you can now read part two.

+## Tier 3

+While making your way to the Octotron, there is a pile of blue glass in front of a bingo cola machine.
+Also don't miss picking up part three of Winter's Plan, posted to a shed just west of the ride.

+## Tier 4

+South from the Octotron with the blue lens, heading toward the roller coaster.
+And there's the next part of the plans heading up the ramp.

+## Tier 5

+Use both the red and blue glass to make purple.
+That's how light works.

+Just run the parts backward.
+I remember this being much more difficult.

 -----

 # Funeral Crasher